rockerBOO/awesome-neovim/README.md

 - [4e554c4c/darkman.nvim](https://github.com/4e554c4c/darkman.nvim) - Follow the system dark-mode setting on Linux.
 - [f-person/auto-dark-mode.nvim](https://github.com/f-person/auto-dark-mode.nvim) - Follow the system appearance on macOS.
 - [zaldih/themery.nvim](https://github.com/zaldih/themery.nvim) - A new way to change the colorscheme on the fly like in VSCode.
-- [linrongbin16/colorbox.nvim](https://github.com/linrongbin16/colorbox.nvim) - Load all the ultra colorschemes into your Neovim player!
+- [linrongbin16/colorbox.nvim](https://github.com/linrongbin16/colorbox.nvim) - Load all the ultra colorschemes into your Neovim player.
 - [CWood-sdf/pineapple](https://github.com/CWood-sdf/pineapple) - Install any colorscheme in your config without leaving your terminal.
 Collects every colorscheme on the internet and allows you to preview them all before installing.
 - [BrunoCiccarino/gardenal](https://github.com/BrunoCiccarino/gardenal) - Gardenal is a theme switcher, which allows the user to create keyboard shortcuts to switch between themes with one click.
 - [LmanTW/themify.nvim](https://github.com/LmanTW/themify.nvim/tree/main) - A lightweight colorscheme manager and switcher inspired by Themery.nvim and Lazy.nvim.